bank-vaults/bank-vaults.dev/docs/mutating-webhook/_index.md

 ### Helm chart

 There is a Helm chart available to deploy the [Vault Secrets Webhook](https://github.com/banzaicloud/bank-vaults/tree/master/charts/vault-secrets-webhook).
+Note that:

+- The user you use for deploying the chart to the k8s cluster needs cluster-admin privileges.
+- The Helm chart of the vault-secrets-webhook contains the templates of the required permissions as well.
+- The deployed RBAC objects contain the necessary permissions fo running the webhook.

 Deploying with Helm 3: